What is an IRA Calculator?

 Frequently Asked Questions

 Inflation matters because the future value of money is not the same as today’s value.
 A balance that looks strong in the future may buy less than expected if inflation reduces purchasing power.
-That is why inflation-adjusted projections are important.

 Yes.
 You can use the contribution growth input to model increasing deposits over time.
-That makes the projection more flexible and better suited for people whose saving habits improve as income rises.

 The best return rate is a realistic one.
 A conservative assumption is often better than an overly optimistic one because it gives you a more useful planning estimate.
-The right number depends on your own risk tolerance and investment style.